 - Cover a cardboard rectangle with white butcher paper

-- Cut colored paper in different sizes
+- Cut the colored paper into different sizes

 Our grandkids tried gluing the rolls onto the cardboard, but they kept coming undone, so I had them draw a circle of where they wanted the roll to be and I hot-glued it in place.

-#8: Books About the Ocean
+#9 Books About the Ocean

 Over in the Ocean in a Coral Reef by Marianne Berkes